pkg-tool/vibro/docs/src/themes.md

 More themes are available from the Extensions page, which you can access via the command palette with `zed: extensions` or the [Zed website](https://zed.dev/extensions?filter=themes).

-Many popular themes have been ported to Zed, and if you're struggling to choose one, visit [zed-themes.com](https://zed-themes.com), a third-party gallery with visible previews for many of them.
+Many popular themes have been ported to Vector, and you can also browse third-party theme galleries with visible previews.

 ## Configuring a Theme